cleverdumb/sandLang/doc.md

 Rules in sandlang works in the following way:
 1) In parallel the simulator chooses multiple squares at random
 2) For each chosen square, all the rules of the atom type is checked in order, centred on the atom based on position of origin property
 3) Each square of the *match rule* is then checked.
+Each condition of the match block is also checked.
 If all of them matches the corresponding square, then the *result rule* is executed

 Rules can be copied from other atoms with `inherit [name]`\
 All rules of the atom will be copied, including ones that they inherited from others